This page tells you about the biological therapy drug bevacizumab (Avastin) and its possible side effects. There are sections about

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.

 Tell your doctor about any other medicines you are taking, including vitamins, herbal supplements and the counter remedies.
 Some drugs can react together.
-Treatments that may react with bevacizumab include

 Pregnancy and contraception